wmkouw/mrai-net/README.md

 H = M.feedforward(X)
 ```
 where X are MRI-scans from the source scanner, Y are their corresponding segmentations, Z are MRI-scans from the target scanner, and U is its corresponding incomplete segmentations (nearly all are NaN).
-H represents the patches fed through the network and embedded in MRAI-net's penultimate layer (MRAI representation).
+H represents the patches fed through the network and embedded in `mrainet`'s penultimate layer.

 For more information on individual classes, methods and functions, visit the [docs](https://mrai-net.readthedocs.io/en/latest/).